-But for all of their pleasures—the MSG-packed broth; the little freeze-dried nubs of vegetables; the slippery, way-too-soft noodles—instant noodles, even the best of them, could never be considered healthy or satisfying in any form other than the basest.
+But for all of their pleasures—the MSG-packed broth; the little freeze-dried nubs of vegetables; the slippery, way-too-soft noodles—even the best instant noodles could never be considered healthy or satisfying in any form other than the basest.
 Wouldn't it be great if you could get all of the convenience and pleasure of instant noodles—the portability, the just-add-water cooking, the lunch-sized portions—but pack them full of fresh vegetables and real, honest-to-goodness flavor?

 Here's a secret: You can, and it's easier than you think.

 I often get unduly excited by good food and clever ideas, even (or especially) when they aren't my own.
 The original inspiration for this recipe came last week as I was unpacking one of my 37 boxes of cookbooks after my cross-country move.
 I accidentally dropped my prized signed copy of Hugh Fearnley-Whittingstall's River Cottage Veg, and it flopped open to a page I must have just glossed over in the past.
 On that page, Hugh has a recipe called DIY "Pot" Noodles (what we call Cup Noodles or instant ramen over here).

 The idea is simple and genius: Combine par-cooked noodles, a bit of vegetable base, some raw sliced veggies, and a few seasonings inside a jar.
 Add boiling water, wait a few minutes, and you've got yourself a lunch with all the appeal of instant noodles, but with actual flavor and freshness trapped under that lid.